Communication and Notifications

 SIU provides information to students and employees about campus security procedures and encourages them to be responsible for their own security and the security of others.
 In order to accomplish this goal, students and employees are kept informed about crime prevention strategies through a variety of non-emergency communications channels.
 Information on reported crimes that pose serious or continuing threats to the campus community is disseminated through timely warnings and emergency notifications using the RAVE Mobile Alert System via text message, email and social media.
 All SIU students and employees are automatically enrolled in the alert system with a confirmed SIU email address and cell phone number.
 Contact information can be confirmed on SalukiNet (sign in using either your @siu.edu email address or siu85xxxxxxx and NetID password.)

 The University uses a decision tree to assist with the determination of issuing a Timely Warning or Emergency Notification.
-The decision tree can be found here.

 The Department of Public Safety will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
 The types of incidents that may cause an immediate threat to the community may include, but are not limited to: